 First of all we have to remember that Sustainable Living is nothing new.
 Only a few generation back, our Grant or Great Grant parents lived sustainable, obviously not by choice, more by natural circumstances.

-it may be worthwhile to have a closer look at lifestyles at that time, maybe go back to the late 19 hundreds, or early 20 century.
+It may be worthwhile to have a closer look at lifestyles at a time when global warming was not an issue, - go back to the late 19 hundreds, or early 20 century.

 Food consisted mostly of local grown produce and of what busy, mainly women, had conserved and stored in their pantries.